 Life jacket for kids

-Our kids always wear a lifejacket when snorkeling – we wouldn’t consider otherwise for them.
+Our kids always wear a lifejacket when snorkeling – we wouldn’t consider otherwise for them and consider it an essential component of child snorkel gear.
 We don’t travel with enough luggage to bring our own, so we always make sure that tour operators we book can provide life jackets in the right sizes for our kids.
 That has gotten easier as they have gotten older, so parents of younger toddlers need to be especially vigilant about it!